stg-tud/ungoml/README.md

 - The implementation of classifier is available in this [Cortys/unsafe-go-classifier](https://github.com/Cortys/unsafe-go-classifier) GitHub repository and archived via [figshare](https://figshare.com/articles/software/unsafe-go-classifier/22259155).
 The Docker container is available via [GitHub](https://github.com/Cortys/unsafe-go-classifier/pkgs/container/usgoc%2Fpred) and archived via [figshare](https://figshare.com/articles/software/UnGoML_Prediction_Container/22266490).
 - Fork of `unsafe_go_study_result` that includes our CFG generation implementation along with the data used for labelling is available in this [Cortys/unsafe_go_study_results](https://github.com/Cortys/unsafe_go_study_results) GitHub repository.

-Note, that this query is via the [GitHub Search API](https://docs.github.com/en/rest/search?apiVersion=2022-11-28#timeouts-and-incomplete-results) and result in incomplete and may differentiating results.